-First, the Georgia DUI state law codified at OCGA § 40-6-391, titled ” Driving under the influence of alcohol, drugs, or other intoxicating substances; penalties; publication of notice of conviction for persons convicted for second time; endangering a child,” provides in pertinent part,
+First, the Georgia DUI state law codified at OCGA § 40-6-391, titled ” Driving under the influence of alcohol, drugs, or other intoxicating substances; penalties; publication of notice of conviction for persons convicted for the second time; endangering a child,” provides in pertinent part,

 “(a) A person shall not drive or be in actual physical control of any moving vehicle while…”

-Supervising a 15 year old driving is definitely not driving.
+Supervising a 15-year-old driving is definitely not driving.
 Further, being capable of exercising control is not “actual physical control.”
 The Georgia DUI statute does not even utilize the term “capable.”
 Second, Georgia law does not require you to be “completely sober” to drive.
-To be DUI in Georgia, you must be either less safe to drive which alternatively is defined as incapable of driving safelty; or over the legal limit while in actual physical control of a moving vehicle.
+To be DUI in Georgia, you must be either less safe to drive which alternatively is defined as incapable of driving safely; or over the legal limit while in actual physical control of a moving vehicle.
 Alpharetta police need to quit subjectively making up laws on the street and objectively enforcing the laws on the books.
 In other words, just because it makes a police officer mad doesn’t make it a crime.